Simple hiking tips that make a big difference. After this, you just need to think about right, left, right, left…

 An appropriately-sized hiking rucksack, a good pair of hiking shoes and a high-quality outer layer (an insulated jacket or waterproof coat) for hiking in colder weather are items you shouldn’t leave home without.

-Want a more detailed breakdown?
-Our Hiking Packing Guide has it all!
+For a more detailed breakdown our Hiking Packing Guide has it all!

 Hiking Tip #4 – Happy Feet Make a Happy Hiker

 The comfort of your feet is paramount when you’re spending the day walking and trying to complete a hike with blisters on your feet is NOT an enjoyable experience!
 There are a few steps you can take to make sure they stay feeling tip-top.